pollyweb-org/pollyweb-docs/2 🏔️ Landscape/2 🧑‍🦰 User landscape/06 👮 Supervised ID landscape/00 👮 Supervised ID Index.md

-👮 Supervised ID authentication landscape FAQ
+👮 Supervised ID authentication landscape
 ===

 🎯 Supervised in-person ID authentication/verification is the ability for organizations to confirm, within a supervised environment (e.g., airports), if the holder of a digital credential is the indeed the person to whom the credential was issued to.